 When you enter your 40s, it's time to make a statement.
 The living room is where you'll spend most of your time with visiting family and friends, so make it one they'll remember and enjoy.
 A dramatic pendant will shed new light on your many conversations and really set the mood.

 There's so much to look forward to as we move through life, but according to science, we actually get happier.
-Laura Carstensen, PhD, director of the Stanford Center told AARP that happiness actually rises from your 50s onwards.
+Laura Carstensen, PhD, director of the Stanford Center, told AARP that happiness actually rises from your 50s onward.
 "As you get older, you know that bad times are going to pass," she said.
 "You also know that good times will pass, which makes those good times even more precious.
 There's an emotional savoring that comes with age."
-So if you're children are starting to have children of their own, then the living room is a place for you to share in that happiness with them.
+So if your children or friends' children are starting to have children of their own, then the living room is a place for you to share in that happiness with them.
 But ultimately, your living room should encompass all of the things in life you cherish in a setting you want to dwell and savor.

 Gone are the days when you denied yourself the luxury of leather, especially neutrals because you knew it'd be covered in grubby fingerprints or ruined by careless guests at house parties.
 Now it's really time to treat yo' self.
 Besides, who doesn't love a white leather sofa?

 This is the era where you elevate everything.
-You've done away with the practical because your kids are old enough to know better, and you've swapped the house variety for decadent dinner parties.
+You've done away with practicality because any little ones in your life are old enough to know better, and you've swapped the house variety for decadent dinner parties.
 Now you can turn your living room into the elegant space you've always dreamed of.
-Layer it with original artwork, designer furniture, antiques and chic-to-death accessories that don't forgo comfort, of course.
+Layer it with original artwork, designer furniture, antiques, and chic-to-death accessories that don't forgo comfort, of course.

 Do you agree with our decade-specific décor recommendations?
-What do you think needs to be added or changed in this list?
+What do you think needs to be added or changed on this list?